Tracking Error

 = 2.79%

-Any fund which shows a low tracking error signifies that its portfolio is following its benchmark quite closely.
-Contrarily, a high tracking error signifies that a fund is not following the set benchmark.
+Any fund showing a low tracking error signifies that its portfolio is following its benchmark quite closely.
+Conversely, a high tracking error signifies that a fund is not following the set benchmark.

-Notably, in index funds, the tracking error is never zero because of – expenses ratio, funds’ cash flow, and portfolio realignment due to changes in index composition.
+Notably, in index funds, the tracking error is never zero because of – expense ratio, funds’ cash flow, and portfolio realignment due to changes in index composition.

 What is a Good Tracking Error?